joseasanvil/OFDM_Channel_Estimation/README.md

-# OFDM Channel Estimation using SDRs
+# Channel Estimation using SDRs

-This repository contains tools and modules for OFDM channel estimation using Software Defined Radios (SDRs), including a GNU Radio Out-of-Tree (OOT) module for delta pulse generation.
+This repository contains tools and modules for channel estimation using Software Defined Radios (SDRs), including a GNU Radio Out-of-Tree (OOT) module for delta pulse generation.

 ## Contents